 The teams broke 15 Bluebonnet Bowl records, including UH’s 376 yards rushing.
 Jim Strong had 184 yards on the ground.

 Auburn’s only score came late in the second quarter when a running back threw a 36-yard TD pass.
-Future Heisman winner Pat Sullivan played just over three quarters in the game for Auburn but struggled to get going against the Mad Dog Defense.
+Future Heisman winner Pat Sullivan played just over three quarters in the game for Auburn, but struggled to get going against the Mad Dog Defense.

 “Auburn was tough and never quit fighting,” Houston head coach Bill Yeoman said in the postgame.

-The teams each received $200,000 for playing in the game.
+Each team received $200,000 for playing in the game.
 Auburn chartered three jets for the trip and sent five busloads of band members.

 Five participants from the ’69 Bluebonnet Bowl eventually landed in the College Football Hall of Fame: the two head coaches, Yeoman and Jordan, Elmo Wright, Auburn’s Sullivan, and receiver Tim Beasley.